RonyLiboni/rony-ecommerce-fullstack/README.md

 ### docker compose up -d

-it will take about 45s to the whole system be ready.
+it can take some minutes to download the container images and do the deploy.
 It will deploy the backend app, the frontend app and a mysql container, that i added in case you didn't have it in your machine.

 The project is not finished yet!
 But you can see and test some functionalities.